noun plural \əpo idēə, āˈp-, aˈp-\

 For almost a decade, apoidea’s principle beekeeper, Christina Neumann, has been working intimately with a diversity of bee species, developing apoidea as a working studio for exploration and insight.
 As a Carnegie Mellon-trained architect with a focus in sustainable design, Christina’s practice focuses on the interconnections between the human structures and the natural environments in which they are built.
 Her experiences in green architectural design inspires her to forge an ever deepening relationship with bee species, organisms that provide an essential window into the health of ecosystems that support human agriculture and civilization itself.
 From 2008-09, she gained significant practical knowledge of honeybees and artisanal honey production working as a commercial beekeeper on the Big Island of Hawaii for the Volcano Island Honey Company.
 During her employment with Volcano Island, her contribution focused on implementing advanced Integrated Pest Management for this certified organic apiary.
 Volcano Island’s highly conscious meditative approach to beekeeping left a deep impact on Christina’s own development as an apiarist and serves as an inspiration for apoidea’s principles and practice.

-Christina currently manages an apiary of 40-70 hives in Pittsburgh, Pennsylvania.
-For eight years, she has been naturally breeding Northern honeybee survivor stock and also raises mason bees (Osmia lignaria) at her urban apiary.
+Christina currently manages an apiary of 50-80 hives in Pittsburgh, Pennsylvania.
+For more than a decade, she has been naturally breeding Northern honeybee stock and also raises mason bees (Osmia lignaria) and leafcutter bees (Megachile rotundata) at her urban apiary.
 Christina is the co-founder of Burgh Bees, a Pittsburgh Area urban beekeeping organization, and was a guiding hand in developing the long term landscaping strategy for the pollinator gardens surrounding the Homewood Cooperative Apiary.
+In addition to managing her own bees at 9 urban and suburban outyards around the City of Pittsburgh, she is the apiary consult for Phipps Conservatory and Botanical Gardens, Chatham Eden Hall Farm and Rivendale Farm.
 She gives presentations and conducts design charettes specifically on landscape strategies for increased pollinator forage, particularly incorporating high nectar-yielding tree species.
 Believing first and foremost that beekeeping should be about practicing awareness, she conducts guided meditations through observation and drawing to refocus the mind and body on the task of caring for delicate sensitive creatures.

 Christina working hives with Volcano Island Honey during the macademia nut bloom in early January.